ChannexIO/terms_and_conditions/terms_and_conditions.md

 **Add-On**: a bundle of code, resources and configuration files that can be used with an The Channex product to add new functionality or to change the behavior of that product’s existing features.

 **Content**: any information or data that you upload, submit, post, create, transmit, store or display in an Channex Service.

-**Downloadable Products**: Channex’s downloadable software products and mobile applications, including Add-Ons created by Channex, that are installed by customers on an infrastructure of their choice.
-Downloadable Products do not include Add-Ons created by third parties, even when they are accessed through Channex.com or available through the Channex Marketplace.

 **Information**: all of the different forms of data, content, and information collected by us as described in this Privacy Policy.